Bernard-Henri Lévy: Threats

+Pieing target

+Lévy was targeted by the serial entarteur Noël Godin and his accomplices on at least eight occasions as a favourite target.
+Lévy's violent reactions to the pieings became the subject of numerous ridicule and parodies, including Benoît Poelvoorde's "Les Carnets de Monsieur Mantane", and Renaud's dedicated song in 2012.
+Godin believed Lévy to be arrogant, considering Lévy's statements claiming to be "the most gifted writer of my generation"; Levy's frequent boasts of reasonableness and tolerance were repeatedly challenged by media footage of himself covered in cream during a visit to Liège, trying to strangle Godin and shouting "Get up, or I'll kick your head in".
+Godin remarked on Lévy:

+"He takes himself monstrously seriously (...)
+He is totally in love with himself to the most spectacular degree of imbecility."

+Godin's campaign over the years became so effective that whenever Lévy's puppet on the satirical French television show Les Guignols de l'info began to speak, it was silenced by a cream tart.
+Godin promised to leave the philosopher alone only if he sang a silly song after the next attack.

-Satirical portrayals in popular culture
+Satirical portrayal in Asterix

 In Asterix and the White Iris, Julius Caesar's personal advisor Libellus Blockbustus has been officially described as a caricature modelled on Lévy, among other contemporary French figures.

 Personal life

 Lévy has been married three times.
 His eldest daughter by his first marriage to Isabelle Doutreluigne, Justine Lévy, is a best-selling novelist.
 He has a son, attorney Antonin-Balthazar Lévy, by his second wife, Sylvie Bouscasse.
 He is currently married to French actress and singer Arielle Dombasle.
 The affair between Lévy and English socialite Daphne Guinness was an open secret known amongst US society columnists since 2008.
 On 13 July 2010, Daphne Guinness confirmed the stories to Harper's Bazaar.

 Lévy is Jewish, and he has said that Jews ought to provide a unique Jewish moral voice in society and politics.

 Lévy has been friends with Nicolas Sarkozy since 1983.
 Relations between them deteriorated during Sarkozy's 2007 presidential run in which Lévy backed the Socialist candidate Ségolène Royal and also described Sarkozy as "A man with a warrior vision of politics".
 However, they grew closer again after Sarkozy's victory.

-In 2004, his fortune amounted to 150 million euros.
+In 2004, Lévy's wealth was estimated at 150 million euros.
 The owner of seven companies, he inherited most of the fortune from his parents, which was complemented by stock exchange investments.
-In 2000 he was suspected of insider trading by the Commission des opérations de bourse.
+In 2000, he was suspected of insider trading by the Commission des opérations de bourse.